Tongtong828/sketch_oct15a/README.md

 | **Lamp Mode** | Constant light | Steady warm-white lighting for reading or studying. |
 | **Party Mode** | Dynamic mode | Random colorful flashing patterns for visual effects. |

+### Effect  Simulation

+To help visualize how the Vespera operates in different modes, a short demonstration video has been provided below.
+ The video showcases how the light transitions between the three modes: Light Sensor Mode, Lamp Mode, and Party Mode，in real time.

+[The effect simulation test Video]: https://github.com/Tongtong828/sketch_oct15a/blob/main/Effect%20Simulation%20Test.mp4

 ## Final Work

 ### **Internal circuit and component layout**